Title

 Republic Act No. 6809 lowers the age of majority from twenty-one to eighteen years, terminating parental authority and granting emancipation to individuals at the age of eighteen, while still requiring parental consent for marriage until the age of twenty-one.

-Articles 235 and 237 of the Family Code are repealed by this law.
+Articles 235 and 237 of the Family Code are repealed.

-Emancipation terminates parental authority over the person and property of the child who becomes qualified and responsible for all acts of civil life, except for special cases provided by existing laws.
+Emancipation terminates parental authority over the child’s person and property, and the child becomes qualified and responsible for acts of civil life, subject to exceptions under special laws.

-Contracting marriage requires parental consent until the age of twenty-one.
+Yes.
+Contracting marriage requires parental consent until the age of twenty-one (21).

-No, the law does not derogate from the duties or responsibilities of parents and guardians for children and wards below twenty-one years of age as mentioned in Article 2180 of the Civil Code.
+No. It preserves existing duties/responsibilities for children and wards below twenty-one years of age as mentioned in the second and third paragraphs of Article 2180 of the Civil Code.

-The Act took effect upon publication in at least two newspapers of general circulation.
+Upon completion of its publication in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster